 Salvation does not depend on the exact method of baptism (the Bible doesn’t give us many details on procedure, anyway) nor on the exact words.
 Salvation depends on Christ, not on the depth of the water.
 If a person has faith in Christ, that person is a Christian, no matter what kind of baptism was done.
 A Christian who was baptized by sprinkling or pouring is still a Christian.
 If such a person wishes to become a member of our denomination, we do not require a new baptism.
 Christianity is based on faith, not on performance of a ritual.

 Occasionally people baptized in infancy wish to become members of our fellowship.
 Is it necessary for us to re-baptize them?
 If they have only recently come to a point of faith and commitment, it may be appropriate to baptize them.
 In such cases, baptism would emphasize to them that the old self has died with Christ.

 Perhaps you know of someone who'd like to hear about this article.
 If so, go to the bottom of the page and click on "Email this page."
 Fill out the form, and share the good news!
 There's also a way to share the page on Facebook, Twitter, and other websites.

 All scripture quotations, unless otherwise indicated, are taken from the Holy Bible, New International Version®, NIV®.
 Copyright ©1973, 1978, 1984 by Biblica, Inc.™ Used by permission of Zondervan.
 All rights reserved worldwide. www.zondervan.com

-If the person was baptized as an infant and has been living as an adult Christian for many years, with good fruit, then we do not need to insist on another baptism.
+If people were baptized as infants and have been living as adult Christians for many years, with good fruit, then they do not need another baptism.
 If they request it, we may do it, but we do not need to quibble about ceremonies of decades ago when Christian fruit is already evident.
 We can simply praise the grace of God.
 The person is a Christian whether or not the ritual was done in the “right” way or “right” time.

 Sharing the Lord’s Supper